5c0r/live-then-learn/Thoughts/PIM.md

 - There is no `soft delete` feature , this is likely a small red flag IMNSHO.
 If your stuffs are gone, they are gone, this might cause problem is outbound extensions is broken or somehow failed to produced deleted output
 - Support will throw in your face iPMC recommendation if you are not using it, for any non-related issue, not sure if that's ZenDesk feature ?
 - Deploying extensions is tedious
 - Inbound/outbound extensions implementation are ~very very~ questionable.
 IMNSHO, making use of REST/Remote API with (Azure/AWS) Functions should be a better approach, any extensions should be made as *adapter* (Fire-and-forget to Functions).
-This will not cause any performance issues, but this means more $$ for customers.
+This will not cause any performance issues, but this means :
+	-	More $$ for customers and development effort
+	-	I see that 80% of the case that we don't heavily needs InRiver Remoting API as REST API is getting better
 - Sometimes it could make you feel like you are working with a legacy 2008-2010 solution